CozyPlantlady/hangman-game/README.md

 ### Not fixed

-When replayed, needs to fetch a new word. and clean up the list of the guessed letters.
+When replayed, game needs to fetch a new word, and clean up the list of the guessed letters.

 When getting a random word, needs to pick a word from list.
 Currently only picking a random letter.

-All found issues fixed.
+Replay currently not functional.
+Since time is running out, it will be saved for another day.